maheshrijal/notes/docs/AWS/recap.md

 - Amazon Kinesis Data Firehose is the easiest way to load streaming data into data stores and analytics tools.
 It can capture, transform, and load streaming data into Amazon S3, Amazon Redshift, Amazon OpenSearch Service, and Splunk, enabling near real-time analytics with existing business intelligence tools and dashboards you’re already using today.

 - Kinesis Data Streams cannot directly write the output to Amazon S3.
 Unlike Amazon Kinesis Data Firehose, KDS does not offer a ready-made integration via an intermediary AWS Lambda function to reliably dump data into Amazon S3.

+- SSE:S3 is the default encryption for S3.
+It is not possible to create unencrypted bucket.
+- Storage class is at the object level